martinkoster/actionfx/afx-core/README.md

 	}
 }
 ```
-Please note in the example above, the the additional attribute `attachToNodeWithId` needs to be provided, so that ActionFX knows to which node the nested view needs to be attached to.
+Please note in the example above, the additional attribute `attachToNodeWithId` needs to be provided, so that ActionFX knows to which node the nested view needs to be attached to.

 ## Using @AFXShowView to navigate between views